andrijapanicsb/packer/website/source/docs/builders/vagrant.html.md

 	for some more details on how this works.
 Available variables are `box_name`, `box_url`, and `box_version`.

+-   `skip_add` (string) - Don't call "vagrant add" to add the box to your local environment; this is necesasry if you want to launch a box that is already added to your vagrant environment.

 - 	`teardown_method` (string) - Whether to halt, suspend, or destroy the box when the build has completed.
 Defaults to "halt"